slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 1. `podman login to your mirror registry`

 1. Examine [02-mirror-airgap-bastion.sh](02-mirror-airgap-bastion.sh) to determine which components of cloud pak you want to mirror.
-Set TARGET_REGISTRY to point to your mirror

 1. `./02-mirror-airgap-bastion.sh`
     * This script iterates thru these sections of the [install.](https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.1?topic=cluster-mirroring-images-bastion-host#pcenv__title__1)